Bonjour chers amis / chères amies!

 • 1 community scholarship to an individual in the community who cannot afford to attend.
 Email chelsea.d.ray@maine.edu a paragraph asking for a scholarship.
 Applications will be accepted on a rolling basis.

-Yes, you can either do the weekend as a stand-alone experience or take FRE 200E at UMA for college credit.
-This course counts towards the French minor at UMA as well as towards UMA’s French certificate (for dual enrollment students and non-matriculated students).
+This course counts towards the French minor at UMA as well as towards the French certificate at UMA (for early college and non-matriculated students).

-As Co-Founder and President of the Penobscot Bay Language School, Schulz was the heart and soul of this event for many years, and we pay tribute to her contribution, along with that of the Penobscot Bay Language School, by featuring her biography.
-We also have provided a brief history of how the immersion weekend came to be.
+Julia Schulz was the heart and soul of this event for many years as the co-founder and President of the Penobscot Bay Language School.
+Here is her biography and a brief history of how the immersion weekend came to be.

 Follow “Le Français au Bord de la Mer” on Facebook.